Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: The Model

 The mixing angle $\alpha$ and the masses of the physical real scalars $h$ and $H$ are

 Between these two real scalars, $h$ plays the role of SM Higgs boson.
 The mass term of the scalar field $S$ which does not mix with other components of the scalar sector is given by,

 Both the fermionic field $\psi$ and complex scalar field $S$ remain decoupled from the visible sector of the model.
 Thus, they can be viable components of dark matter.
-From the above discussion it is evident that the present scenario involves 9 unknown parameters namely, masses of two dark matter components namely $M_S$ and $M_{\psi}$, mass of one neutral scalar ($M_{H}$)\footnote{as we identify one of the neutral scalars namely $h$ with the SM Higgs boson, therefore its mass is fixed at $\sim 125.5$ GeV \cite{Aad:2012tfa, Chatrchyan:2012ufa}.}, mass of extra neutral gauge boson ($M_{Z^\prime}$), the gauge coupling $g_{\rm X}$ corresponding to the gauge group U(1)$_{\rm X}$, neutral scalars mixing angle ($\alpha$), coefficient of kinetic mixing term ($\epsilon$) and two quartic couplings $\lambda_2$, $\lambda_3$.
+From the above discussion it is evident that the present scenario involves 10 unknown parameters namely, masses of two dark matter components namely $M_S$ and $M_{\psi}$, mass of one neutral scalar ($M_{H}$)\footnote{as we identify one of the neutral scalars namely $h$ with the SM Higgs boson, therefore its mass is fixed at $\sim 125.5$ GeV \cite{Aad:2012tfa, Chatrchyan:2012ufa}.}, mass of extra neutral gauge boson ($M_{Z^\prime}$), the gauge coupling $g_{\rm X}$ corresponding to the gauge group U(1)$_{\rm X}$, neutral scalars mixing angle ($\alpha$), coefficient of kinetic mixing term ($\epsilon$), quartic self coupling ($\kappa$)\footnote{Through out this work we have kept $\kappa$ fixed at 0.1} of $S$ and other two quartic couplings $\lambda_2$, $\lambda_3$ of $\Phi$ between $S$ and $\Phi_s$ respectively.
 The allowed ranges of these parameters will be restricted by imposing both experimental, observational as well as theoretical bounds mentioned below. \begin{itemize} \item {\bf Vacuum Stability}\,- In order to obtain a stable vacuum, the scalar potential $V(\Phi, \Phi_s, S)$ (Eq. (\ref{scalar-potential})) of the present model must be bounded from below.
 This will be maintained if the following conditions are satisfied,

-\item {\bf Zero VEV of ${S}$}- In the present scenario we assume that one among the three scalars, namely $S$ does not possess any vacuum expectation value.
+\item {\bf Zero VEV of ${S}$}\,- In the present scenario we assume that one among the three scalars, namely $S$ does not possess any vacuum expectation value.
 The VEV of other two scalars are $v$ and $v_s$ respectively (see Table \ref{tab1}).
 Hence the ground state of the model is ($v,\,v_s,\,0$) which requires

 \item {\bf PLANCK Limit}\,- The total relic density ($\Omega_{\rm T} h^2$) of the dark matter components must lie within the range \cite{Ade:2013zuv} specified by the PLANCK experiment.
 The PLANCK limit for the relic density of the dark matter in the Universe is